MGAPS/mgaps-website/README.md

 Simply commit the changes to the website source (in `static/`, `people/`, `announcements/`, etc.).
 Once changes on the master repository are detected, the following will happen:

-1. A build server (provided by Appveyor) will clone the content of the website;
+1. A build server (provided by GitHub) will clone the content of the website;
 2. the Haskell toolchain will be installed;
 3. the compiler `mgaps-website` will be built;
-4. `mgaps-website` will be used to render the website in `docs/`
+4. `mgaps-website` will be used to render the website in `_rendered/`
-6. the changes in `docs/` will be committed back to the master repository.
+6. the changes in `_rendered/` will be committed to appropriate branch.

-### Manual deployment

-Manual modification of the `docs/` repository will probably disappear, because the automated build will overwrite on any file.
-If you want to __bypass__ the automated builds, make sure that your Git commit starts with `[skip ci]` (skip continuous integration) so that the automated build process is skipped.
-This behavior is described [here](https://www.appveyor.com/docs/how-to/filtering-commits/#skip-commits)